Land ownership in the United Kingdom: Large land owners by area

 Land ownership by area does not correspond to land ownership by value.
 The value of land varies widely, depending on location but also condition, contaminated land might constitute a liability.
 The value of land being eroded by the sea or other natural processes declines rapidly.
 Land in the centre of large cities may be very valuable, for example £7.2 million per hectare was cited for central London in 2016, compared with around £2500 per hectare for grouse moors in Scotland.

 The government (together with its QUANGOs) is the biggest land owner by area, the Forestry Commission owning some 2200000 acres, the MoD 1101851 acres, the Crown Estate 678,420 acres, DEFRA 116309 acres and Homes England 19349 acres.
 Other large central government landowners include the Environment Agency and National Highways, apart from extensive local government holdings.
 Merton College, Oxford University owns 14,707 acres, and other colleges and universities have varying land holdings, from campus, playing fields and accommodation to significant endowments in town and country.

+The largest Corporate landowner in the United Kingdom is United Utilities with 138,379 acres (56,000 ha), which manages water and wastewater for the North West of England.

 Charities, trusts and the Church of England are also significant land owners.
 The National Trust and the National Trust for Scotland own 589748 acres, the RSPB 332,000 acres, the Duke of Atholl's Trusts 145,000 acres, the Church of England 105,000 acres, The Woodland Trust own 81544 acres, and the Honourable Artillery Company 14,209 acres.